-The sustained abuse or neglect of children physically, emotionally, or sexually can have long term effects on the child's health, development and wellbeing.
+The sustained abuse or neglect of children physically, emotionally or sexually can have long term effects on the child's health, development and wellbeing.
+It is important to consider the impact on any siblings as well.
 It can impact significantly on a child's self-esteem, self-image and on their perception of self and of others.
 The more Adverse Childhood Experiences (ACEs) a child has, the more likely they are to suffer long term.
 The effects can extend into adult life and lead to difficulties in forming and sustaining positive and close relationships.
 In some situations, it can affect parenting ability.